nickw444/opencore-efi-z77/README.md

 | USB | Intel USB2/3 7 series chipset |
 |  | VIA VL800 (lower 4 ports on rear), **Unsupported** |

+## ⚠️⚠️ Warning ⚠️⚠️

+This is the EFI configuration for my very specific combination of hardware.
+It comes with absolutely no guarantees whatsoever.

+It is extremely unlikely that this configuration will even work for you, even if your hardware combination is very similar.
+Please use it as a learning/reference resource only.

+### Obtaining a copy

+It is not possible to just "download" this repository as a zip from the green button that Github provides, as it uses `git-lfs` to manage binary assets.

+Instead you must either:

+* Clone the repository to your machine using `git` and configure the `git-lfs` hooks to pull binary data
+* Download the latest "release" from the [releases](https://github.com/nickw444/opencore-efi/releases) page.
+New releases are built on every commit pushed to this repo.

 ## Guides